erdemegemarasli/CS319-03-Group3E/README.md

 we will show a story to our player at the beginning of the game; while the player is playing, there will be popups to give strategy to the player.

-In additional mode, there will be more roles, other than knights.
+Moreover, there will be more roles in this mode, other than knights.
 We are planning to add characters such as mercenaries with different powers.
 In this way, if the player can reach these characters, these characters interact with each other and flow of events in the game will change.
 Also, we are planning to add time option that the user should finish the game in this decided time to win and pass the level.

 Reference: https://www.smartgames.eu/uk/one-player-games/walls-warriors